nkiiskin/lolfs/README.md

                  lol fs   creates a new container file.

-                 Example:
+                 Example 1:

+                         Use like: "lol fs -s 700M mycontainer"

+                         (This example creates a container file
+                          'mycontainer' which has 700 Megabytes
+                           of storage capacity).

+                 Example 2:

-                         Use like: "lol fs 1000 5000 mycontainer"
+                         Use like: "lol fs -b 1000 5000 mycontainer"

                          (This example creates a container file
                           'mycontainer' which has 5000 data blocks,